Tecnam P2012 Traveller: Design

 The primary flight controls are conventional for a low workload.

 Seats can be removed for freight or stretchers.
 Loading is eased by the large rear-facing door.

 Additional storage compartments are in the nose and fuselage rear side.

 The fuselage is mostly made in light aluminium alloy, including its formed frames, beams, stringers and skin, which are bolted and rivetted together.

-The aircraft's cantilever wing is also mostly made of light alloys. beams, main spar caps, wing and tail surface attachments, are formed from billets.
+The aircraft's cantilever wing is also mostly made of light alloys.
+Beams, main spar caps, wing and tail surface attachments, are formed from billets.

 The main landing gear is a pair of two fixed legs with oleo struts attached to the fuselage via a cantilever beam faired by streamlined pods.
 The steerable nose gear with a single shock-absorbing leg is attached to the forward bulkhead of the fuselage.

 The wing has two spars with sheet metal ribs and a fibre-reinforced plastic (GFRP) leading edge.

 It has a semi-tapered planform featuring a NACA five digit airfoil selected for low drag and a high maximum lift coefficient.
 The wing box fuel tanks between the two spars have a capacity of 800 litres (212 US gallons).

 Low stall speeds for steep approaches and short landings are enabled by wide slotted flaps, electrically actuated and made of an aluminium alloy.
 All control surfaces have wide trim tabs, while the rudder has a yaw damper integrated with the automatic flight control system.

-The avionics include a three-axis automatic flight control system.
-An automatic dependent surveillance – broadcast (ADS-B) transponder system is installed as standard and options include an automatic direction finder (ADF) system.
+An optional ferry tank system can be installed to increase total fuel capacity, extending the endurance up to 13 hours depending on load and configuration.